-DAAD Graduate School Scholarship Program (GSSP)
+DAAD Graduate School Scholarship Programme (GSSP)

 in Experimental Geosciences